What is a Construction Phase Plan?

 People

-It is important that the details of everyone working on the site are recorded, no matter how big or small their job may be.
+The details of everyone working on the site must be recorded, regardless of the size or scope of their job.
 In your construction phase plan, you should include:

 - Details and contact information of builders, plumbers, electricians, and other relevant contractors